-We spoke to three talk-line operators to find out what it takes to become a turkey expert and why they give up their own holidays to help others avoid disastrous dinners.
+In 2018, we spoke to three talk-line operators to find out what it takes to become a turkey expert and why they give up their own holidays to help others avoid disastrous dinners.

 The talk-line operators don’t call themselves “experts” for nothing.
 To be considered for the job, they need to have completed at least four years of a food-related program.
 Turkey talk-line supervisors Janice Stahl and Carol Miller both have degrees in home economics.
 Nicole Johnson, a talk-line coordinator, has degrees in nutrition dietetics and public health.
-There are also lots of registered dieticians on staff, and some of the other employees have worked as chefs or food stylists.
+There are also lots of registered dietitians on staff, and some of the other employees have worked as chefs or food stylists.

 Positions on the talk-line are never formally advertised—only by word of mouth—so it helps to know someone who works there.
-Stahl says she found out about the job from her mother-in-law, who worked as a talk-line operator for more than 10 years.
-“It kind of takes a little bit of a connection to get in,” she says.
+Stahl said she found out about the job from her mother-in-law, who worked as a talk-line operator for more than 10 years.
+“It kind of takes a little bit of a connection to get in,” she said.
 “It’s a hot little commodity job.”
 In a similar vein, Miller found out about the job from a neighbor, and Johnson learned about it from a former teacher.